lrug/lrug.org/source/lrug_root/meetings/november-2009-meeting/index.html.md

 ---
+created_at: 2009-10-19 09:59:57 Z
+published_at: 2009-10-19 02:59:57 Z
+status: Published
+slug: november-2009-meeting
 parts:
 - sponsors
-updated_at: 2013-02-12 23:09:27 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: november-2009-meeting
-created_at: 2009-10-19 09:59:57 Z
 breadcrumb: November 2009 Meeting
-published_at: 2009-10-19 02:59:57 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:27 Z
 ---

 The next meeting of LRUG will be on Wednesday the 11th of November, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will provide the space, at our new venue [The Crypt](http://skillsmatter.com/location-details/home/166/26) (it's very close to our previous venues).
 Despite the new venue it's still important for people to <a href="#nov09registration">register</a> so Skills Matter know how many people to expect and set the room up correctly.